Lerri-Cofannos/birdie-test-lorne/README.md

 as to let the family members access the observations easily.
 Hence, my main focus point has been the reformating of the raw data as to optimize the display of the events and facilitate its reading.
+A non-functionning front-end can be seen here : birdie-test-lorne.netlify.app/ And a video of the functionning app can be found in the root directory.
 This website has been done between Wednesday the 24th and Sunday the 28th of November in the context of a recruitement developer test for an internship.